yashwant-dwala/DocQueryAI/README.md

 Embeddings are created using sentence-transformers/all-MiniLM-L6-v2 locally.

-Vector DB used is FAISS from langchain (later can use ChromaDB)
+Vector DB used is FAISS library (later can use ChromaDB)

 # PRE-REQUISITES:
 1. Ollama must be downloaded and running on the system.